 The JFS Community Chaplaincy Program delivers spiritual guidance, ritual observance and a listening presence to individuals and families in their homes and care settings or other settings as needed.
 It provides renewed meaning and hope to those coping with illness, loneliness, disability, end-of-life issues and other life struggles.
 The program helps unaffiliated and marginalized Jews connect with the Jewish community or simply reconnect with their Jewishness.

-Jewish prayers of comfort and support collected by Rabbi Liberman.
+Jewish greetings and prayers of comfort and support collected by Rabbi Liberman.

 Who We Serve

 Individuals and families served by our Community Chaplaincy Program may or may not be JFS clients.
 Whether you are religious or secular, involved in the Jewish community or unaffiliated, no matter your connection to Judaism, chaplaincy services are available.

 Our Chaplaincy Staff

 The Chaplaincy team is led by Rabbi Lynn Liberman, Board Certified Chaplain.
 She is assisted by specially trained spiritual care volunteers in the para-chaplaincy program.
 Rabbi Liberman is certified by the Neshama Association of Jewish Chaplains, a professional recognition of her skills in spiritual care.

 Rabbi Liberman has been a Melton Ethics instructor for the past five years.
 She also serves on the Ethics Committee for Children’s Hospital of Minnesota.
 In addition to her work as Community Chaplain, Rabbi Liberman works as a Hospice Chaplain for Health East Hospice and Regions Hospital, a Level 1 Trauma Hospital.

 How JFS Chaplaincy Can Help You

 Rabbi Liberman and the volunteer para-chaplains provide spiritual comfort and guidance for individuals and families of any background, tailored to individual beliefs and needs.